-The application is an outline planning application for the development of 260 dwellings.
+The application is an outline planning application for the development of 190 dwellings.
 With all matters reserved save for access.
 As part of the application a parameters plan has been submitted, along with an illustrative masterplan.

-The site forms part of a strategic allocation for the North West Knustford LPS 36(A).
-Whilst the proposal does see an increase in numbers it is considered that the site can accommodate this and mitigation ensures that the town can accommodate the additional 85 units.
-It is considered that the proposed development accords with the Local Plan policy relating to its allocation by providing housing.
+The site forms part of a strategic allocation for the North West Knutsford LPS 36(A).
+The policy sets out an allocation of 175 dwellings as part of a wider allocation of around 500 dwellings.
+This planning application submission demonstrates that the site can accommodate 190 dwellings and mitigation ensures that the town can accommodate the additional 15 units.
+It is considered that the proposed development accords with the Local Plan policy relating to its allocation.

 The applicant is providing contributions required in order to make the development acceptable and is providing the full amount of affordable housing on site which is essential in order to make developments sustainable in the future.
 It is considered that the proposals are environmental, socially and economically sustainable and accord with the development plan and the framework.

 The site is sustainably located within the town and the proposals represent an efficient use of the land.
 Cheshire East is currently able to demonstrate a 5 year supply of housing however this proposal will make a valuable contribution in maintaining this position.